SteveLauC/Notes/database/BigData/parquet.md

    Each row group contains a **subset** of the rows of the table.

-   A row group consists of **a column chunk for each column* in the dataset.
+   A **logical horizontal partitioning** of the data into rows.
+There is no physical structure that is guaranteed for a row group.
+A row group consists of a column chunk for each column in the dataset.

 2. Column Chunk